 We have recently reopened all of our offices including the Redmond Centre (Woodberry Down), Gascoyne II Community Hall (Homerton), and Opportunity Hub (Hoxton).
 We are also able to see residents in the Hackney Service Centre (Hackney Central).
 Advisors are available by appointment via Tel: 020 8356 5700 or Email: firstname.lastname@example.org

 Are you a Hackney young person planning for your future?
-Here you will find information about a wide range of areas of support including help with planning your next steps, where to find information about training, placements, volunteering, apprenticeships and jobs as well as how to access information about benefits and support around mental health.
+Here you will find information about a wide range of support including help with planning your next steps, where to find information about training, placements, volunteering, apprenticeships & jobs as well as how to access information about benefits and support around mental health.

 Looking for employment and have concerns relating to your health/mental health or a disability?

 Hackney Council is taking part in the government’s Kickstart scheme.
 We have created hundreds of paid six-month work placements in 2021 at the Council and with local employers.
 To find out more and check if you are eligible.

 See our live Kickstart vacancies here.